 Teaching Portfolio Workshops for Faculty

 Join colleagues, TLTC, and Faculty Affairs for interactive workshops on how to document and present your teaching contribution, student impact, and mentorship in your teaching portfolio (now required in the appointment, promotion, and tenure process).
 Bring your questions and a laptop to test out some templates we made.
-View upcoming workshops and RSVP here.
+These workshops are offered multiple times throughout the year.
+Check back soon for our winter and spring workshop dates.
+View other upcoming workshops and RSVP here.

 Teaching Portfolio Retreats for Graduate Students